RIT ASA DataFest 2025

 DataFest Sponsors

 Inspiring and empowering the next generation of world class data scientists!
-The Organizing Committee of the 2024 Edition of DataFest@RIT wishes to express their thanks to all the past, present and future sponsors.
+The Organizing Committee of DataFest@RIT wishes to express their thanks to all the past, present and future sponsors.
 Without these champions of data science, we cannot continue this tradition that strengthens our undergraduate students!
-For a brief history of the ASA DataFest and some of the participating institutions from the past, click here.
+You can read a brief history of the ASA DataFest and explore past participating institutions here.

 Sponsorship Levels